(Radical Bladder Removal, Partial Bladder Removal)

 - Signs of infection, such as fever and chills

-- Redness, swelling, more pain, heavy bleeding, or leaking from the cut or stoma site
+- Redness, swelling, heavy bleeding, or leaking from the incisions

 - Nausea and vomiting

-- Problems urinating, cloudiness or pus in the urine, a bad odor to the urine
+- Problems urinating, cloudiness or pus in the urine, or a bad odor to the urine

 National Institute of Diabetes and Digestive and Kidney Diseases